-Investors in Opportunity Funds established within designated Qualified Opportunity Zones can take advantage of federal tax benefits in exchange for their contributions to economic growth and investment in distressed communities.
+Investors in Qualified Opportunity Funds participating within designated Qualified Opportunity Zones can take advantage of federal tax benefits in exchange for their contributions to economic growth and investment in distressed communities.
 Project sponsors can also benefit from lower-cost capital generated by the program.

 How it works

-*This model assumes a 23.80 percent federal tax rate, 5 percent growth rate and 10 percent annual investment return.
+*This model assumes a 23.80% federal tax rate, 5.00% growth rate and 10.00% annual investment return.
 This model is for illustration purposes only, and contains certain financial assumptions as to the possible future results that are inherently uncertain and subjective.
 We make no representation or warranty as to the attainability of those assumptions or whether future results will occur as illustrated.

 How to establish a certified Qualified Opportunity Fund

-Eligible taxpayers may self-certify to become a Qualified Opportunity Fund by attaching to its tax return a form expected to be released later in the summer of 2018.
+Eligible taxpayers may self-certify to become a Qualified Opportunity Fund by attaching to its tax return Form 8996.
 No approval or action by the IRS is required.

 Where are the Opportunity Zones?